 Day 1 - Arrival in Ireland

-After touching down at Dublin Airport, a private driver will take you to your hotel in the capital, largest city and international hub of Ireland.
+After touching down at Dublin Airport, head for your hotel in the capital, largest city and international hub of Ireland.
 If you arrive earlier in the day, you can spend the afternoon at your leisure, exploring the city and its many attractions.